6-minute read

 Define your reasoning and achieve leadership alignment

-Before you try to execute a change or get even just get stakeholder support for the change, you should identify why you want to make one.
+Before you try to execute a change or get even just get stakeholder support, change management consulting pros will advise you to identify why you want to make the change.
 What benefits would chatbot integration and messaging deliver for your business?
 Why is now the right time?
 Brainstorm what hurdles you currently face and how chatbots and messaging could resolve them, using your examples to illustrate both opportunity and urgency.

 Hurdle: Outdated and/or disparate systems limiting competitivity or ability to meet business goals